Extrys/Injekko/README.md

 The project is still in development, and I’ll continue improving it over time as I use it across my own projects.

 I still need to add documentation on how to use this new approach.
 Now it uses graphs for codegen dependency management.
 It uses Unity Graph Toolkit.
+The fucktories and the rizzolvers are provisional names, sorry for the inconvenience.

 # Injekko